mikemartinez99/Ifetroban/README.md

 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~#

 #----- Example usage
-# Replace 'gsea_result' with your actual GSEA rds object (the name of the variable)
+# First argument should be either go or kegg.
-# Replace "GO:0004888" and "GO:0030545" with actual GO terms from your analysis (see the dataframe for the values)
+# Second argument is a vector of term IDs you can extract from the dataframe goData or keggData (need to be comma separated and in quotations)
 example1 <- plotESMulti(go,
                          c("GO:0004888", "GO:0030545"))
 print(example1)

-#----- Save the plot
+#----- Save the plot (needs to be in quotations)
 plotName <- "YourPlot.tiff" # CHANGE

 ggsave(paste0(opDir, plotName),